 The grant will help the Turkey Hill Clean Water Partnership (THCWP) to expand its goal of creating a supply-chain driven model for better water quality throughout the Chesapeake Bay Watershed, which shares much of its area with the Maryland & Virginia milkshed.

-Farmers Assuring Responsible Management
+Farmers Assuring Responsible Management (FARM) Program

 The FARM program is an initiative to help assure customers and consumers that dairy farmers are creating high-quality and nutritious milk in the most sustainable ways possible.
 The program covers three main areas of best practices for producers to implement: Animal Care, Environmental Stewardship and Workforce Development.